kennytilton/MatrixJS/js/matrixjs/readme.md

    }
 }
 ```
+The matrix-to-DOM mystery turns out to be as simple as each proxy DOM element knowing its true DOM element (because it supplies the true element's `id`).
 ## Let the dataflow begin!
 We said input cells are fed by glue code in, inter alia, browser event handlers.
 Let us look at how the `onkeypess` handler does that:
 ```javascript